BananaChristian/Unnameable/README.md

 ```
 heap int x=10;
-ptr p -> &x; #This is a heap raised pointer since x is heap raised it is safe
+ptr p -> addr x; #This is a heap raised pointer since x is heap raised it is safe

 ##
 int x =10;
-ptr p -> &x; #This is a stack pointer it is not safe the compiler will immediately stop compiling
+ptr p -> addr x; #This is a stack pointer it is not safe the compiler will immediately stop compiling
 ##
 ```

 You cannot reassign to an immutable pointer by the way if you want to do that you must specify that the pointer is mutable

 ```
-ptr mut p -> &x;
+ptr mut p -> addr x;
-p=&y; #This reassignment is allowed since pointer 'p' is mutable
+p=addr y; #This reassignment is allowed since pointer 'p' is mutable
 ```

 Examples